pringyy/Explore-MMO/manual.md

 **Step 2:** Using your console navigate to the [src](src) folder present in the repository

-**Step 3:** In order to install all the depenencies required, run the command:
+**Step 3:** In order to install all the dependencies required, run the command:
 ``` npm install ```

 **Step 4:** Now to start the application, run the command: